graniticio/granitic/doc/tutorial/003-logging.md

 ## What you'll learn

- 1. How Granitic handles logging from your code and from Grantic's built-in components
+ 1. How Granitic handles logging from your code.
- 2. How to adjust the amount of logging shown
+ 2. How to adjust which messages are logged.
+ 3. How to change logging behaviour at runtime.

 ## Prerequisites